 Some Real-World Examples – Jiwa

 JIWA provides a REST API which you can use to get data from a database.
 You can provide a search query and it will return the data that you request.
-An example of this is an HTTP request to a Jiwa demonstration database is to get the outstanding transactions from a customer’s account.
-To do this you will need to Authenticate and then Try the connection.
+An example of this is a HTTP request to a Jiwa demonstration database is to get the outstanding transactions from a customer’s account.

 The REST API Documentation: